On this page

 - restricts competitors from entering or expanding into relevant markets

-- prevents consumers from getting a lower price for products or services, such as from third party providers
+- stops consumers from getting a lower price for products or services from a third party provider.